Feds Slam Mt. Hope Auction for Denying Vet Care to Dozens of Sick, Emaciated Animals

 Published by .

-While scoping out the September Mid Ohio Alternative Animal and Bird Sale—an exotic-animal auction held three times a year in Mount Hope, Ohio—PETA Foundation staff witnessed what can only be described as a house of horrors.
-Animals were emaciated; had fractured or dislocated legs, open wounds, or significant hair loss; languished in cages so small that they couldn’t even stand up; and were in other equally appalling conditions.
+While scoping out the Mt.
+Hope Auction’s Mid Ohio Alternative Animal and Bird Sale—an exotic-animal auction held three times a year in Mount Hope, Ohio—PETA Foundation staff have witnessed what can only be described as a house of horrors.
+Animals there were emaciated; had fractured or dislocated legs, open wounds, or significant hair loss; languished in cages so small that they couldn’t even stand up; and were enduring other equally appalling conditions.

-Between September 2022 and March 2023, USDA inspectors cited this auction 36 times for only three events.
-And as PETA Foundation’s visit to the September 2023 Mt.
-Hope Auction reveals, nothing has changed for the animals.
+As the PETA Foundation’s visits to Mt.
+Hope auctions have revealed, nothing has changed for animals there.
 They continue to suffer at the hands of cruel suppliers and exhibitors who buy, sell, and exploit them as if they were mere objects.

-At the most recent Mt.
-Hope Auction, PETA Foundation staff saw animals suffering in dire conditions.
-Most of the animals were distinguished by numbers instead of names, illustrating the callous attitude toward them.
+At the September 2023 Mt.
+Hope Auction, PETA Foundation staff saw animals who were suffering in dire conditions.
+Most of these victims were distinguished by numbers instead of names, illustrating the callous attitude that animals are things, not individuals.
 Here are some of their stories:

 Red Fox ‘Number 7142’